 config.iniavailable).
 If the cluster uses multiple management servers, one of these two things must be done for each management server binary.

-Sysfile, it is necessary, when performing an online downgrade from NDB 8.0.18 (or later) to any prior release, to restart all data nodes using the
+Sysfile, it is necessary, when performing an online downgrade from NDB 8.0 to a prior NDB Cluster release, to restart all data nodes using the

 Restarting the data nodes with